Naturally Daily

 6. Interpersonal Therapy

-Interpersonal therapy focuses on your past and present social roles, as well as interpersonal interactions.
+Interpersonal therapy focuses on your past and presents social roles, as well as interpersonal interactions.
 The therapists will work with one or two problem areas in your current life.

 In a study published in 2016, the efficacy of IPT was tested on 11,434 patients with various types of depression.
 Results showed that IPT is quite effective in treating depression.
 It also concluded that this method might even prevent new depressive disorders.